expilu/AntipodalWall/README.md

 AntipodalWall is an standalone library designed to provide a so called "masonry" grid layout (much like Pinterest app).
-This layout acommodates it's children views in a number of configurable columns letting them grow vertically as much as they need.
+This layout acommodates it's children views in a configurable number of columns letting them grow vertically as much as they need.

 Why the name
 ============
 Well... the layout looks much like a masonry wall, but inverted.
-Like in the antipodes.
+Like if it was in the antipodes.

 How to use
 ==========